scrapy/scrapy/docs/topics/spiders.rst

        An optional list of strings containing domains that this spider is allowed to crawl.
-Requests for URLs not belonging to the domain names specified in this list won't be followed if :class:`~scrapy.spidermiddlewares.offsite.OffsiteMiddleware` is enabled.
+Requests for URLs not belonging to the domain names specified in this list (or their subdomains) won't be followed if :class:`~scrapy.spidermiddlewares.offsite.OffsiteMiddleware` is enabled.

    .. attribute:: start_urls